A Better Future for Indigenous Australians - foundations for Indigenous welfare reform

 The Australian Government will provide funding for home improvements, financial income management, development and servicing of house lots for home ownership on freehold land and the establishment of a business precinct in Hope Vale.

-This initiative is consistent with other programmes that aim to address passive welfare, the reformed Community Development Employment Projects scheme, removal of the remote area exemption, from the income support activity test and the Family Income Management program.
+This initiative is consistent with other programs that aim to address passive welfare, the reformed Community Development Employment Projects scheme, removal of the remote area exemption, from the income support activity test and the Family Income Management program.

 The agreement will be for an initial 2 year period commencing in 2006-07.